s2t2/tweet-analysis-2020/NOTES.md

 Initial attempts to assemble graph object for production dataset (3.6M users) ends up crashing due to memory issues.

-The largest friend graph we've been able to construct so far is from only 50K users of the 3.6M users in our dataset.
+The largest friend graph we've been able to construct so far is from only 50K users of the 3.6M users in our dataset (job id: "2020-05-30-0338").
 That friend graph has 8.7M nodes and 27.3M edges, and requires 19GB of memory to complete.
 These memory requirements pushed the largest Heroku server to its limits.

 TODO: further optimize memory usage, or get access to much larger servers.